Backpacker Cruises in New Zealand You Can’t Miss!

 6. Bay of Islands Overnight Cruise

-There are many cruises to choose from to explore the Bay of Islands, but a great one for backpackers is the Rock the Boat overnight cruise.
+There are many cruises to choose from to explore the Bay of Islands, but a great one for backpackers is The Rock Adventure Cruise.
 This boat meets backpacker accommodation is packed with backpacker dorm rooms, plus, there are heaps of adventure activities to have along the way.
 Go snorkelling, kayaking, fishing, hiking on islands and more!

 7. Stewart Island Ferry